-For further guidance on the A Level Media NEA component download our resources on the application of the assessment criteria in relation to magazine, video and online production work from the qualification webpage.
+For further guidance on the A Level Media NEA component, download our resources on the application of the assessment criteria in relation to magazine and video and online production work from the qualification webpage.
 You can also still read my blog giving seven tips for successfully tackling the A Level Media NEA.

 You can also keep in touch by following us on Twitter @OCR_Media_Film or sign up to receive email updates about Media Studies.